see more videos on stick welding

-Both 7018 and 11018 rods are considered low hydrogen electrodes and should be kept in a rod oven once exposed to air.
+Both 7018 and 11018 rods are considered low hydrogen electrodes and should be used within a few hours or kept in a rod oven once exposed to air.

 Some welding codes are very strict on how long a low hydrogen electrode can be stored on the air before it is no longer considered low hydrogen.

 There are even limitations on the number of times a low hydrogen electrode can be reheated to remove hydrogen.